 This protocol is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by MSEC 8/3/21.

-If comments about this protocol, please contact
+Click here to see the supplemental resources for this guideline.
+If comments about this protocol, please contact Ellen_Hodges@ykhc.org.

-Ellen_Hodges@ykhc.org.